-% of value c partners) tha

-Child labour The premises/

-Forced/involuntary labour assessed.

-Sexual harassment However, all c

-Discrimination at workplace having strict g

-Wages compliance.
+% of value chain partners (by value of business done with such partners) that were assessed Child labour The premises/office locations of the value chain partners have not been Forced/involuntary labour assessed.
+Sexual harassment -- However, all contracts with value chain partners (wherever applicable) Discrimination at workplace having strict guidelines on human rights are monitored constantly for Wages compliance.
 Others- Please specify